cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 - [GitHub diff](https://github.com/cybex-gmbh/laravel-protector/compare/v3.2.1...v4.0.0)

 > [!IMPORTANT]
 > The `protector.php` config structure and keys have changed.
+The config file has been split into multiple files.
-> If you have previously published the config file, you need to re-publish it and adjust the configuration accordingly.
+> If you have previously published the config file, you need to re-publish and adjust the configuration files accordingly.
 >
 > `.env` keys have changed, check the [ProtectorEnv](src/Enums/ProtectorEnv.php) enum for all keys.